anoma/namada-interface/apps/extension/README.md

 yarn start:chrome  # Same as yarn start, which defaults to a Chrome target yarn start:firefox # Run development extension in Firefox - use ./build/firefox

+# If you are running `yarn dev:proxy` in the `namada-interface`, you can make use of that proxy by using:
+yarn start:chrome:proxy
+yarn start:firefox:proxy

 # Run tests
 yarn test
 yarn test:watch